LeviBohn/ScheduleMyReRoof/README.md

 # ScheduleMyReRoof
-See estimated price of roof replacement, and schedule it with a click of a button.
+See estimated price of roof replacement, and schedule it with the click of a button.